polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 of different build tools (_gulp_, _grunt_, _webpack_, _browserify_), and the paradox of choice can be overwhelming.

-In the process of adding Babel support to nyc I took notes, my goal being to outline a _dead simple_ approach for writing ES2015 modules that work on older versions of Node.js: using npm scripts instead of build tools, keeping library dependencies to a minimum, and avoiding build steps where possible.
+In the process of adding Babel support to nyc I took notes, my goal being to outline a _dead simple_ approach for writing ES2015 modules that work on older versions of Node.js.
+An approach that emphasizes:

+* using npm scripts rather than of build tools.
+* keeping library dependencies to a minimum.
+* and, where possible, avoiding unnecessary build steps.

 ES2015 introduces many [awesome language features](https://babeljs.io/docs/learn-es2015/) to your JavaScript repertoire, and I hope this tutorial will convince you to dive in and start playing.

-For the purpose of this discussion I've created the ES2015 module yarsay, clone it and follow along:
+For the purpose of this discussion I've created the ES2015 module yarsay.
+Clone it and follow along:

 [https://github.com/bcoe/yarsay](https://github.com/bcoe/yarsay)

 ## Installing and Configuring Babel

-To get up and running you'll first want to install the babel development dependencies:
+To get up and running you'll first want to install the Babel development dependencies:

 ```sh
 npm i babel-cli babel-core babel-preset-es2015 --save-dev